Logo

 • Soil infertility: Diminishes agricultural productivity, causing over $43 billion in annual food imports

-• Lack of Integrated Soil Data Systems: Despite efforts to collect soil data and monitor land degradation, there is no integrated system for sharing this information, hindering effective policy-making, investment planning, and research.
+• Lack of integrated soil information systems: Despite efforts to collect soil data and monitor land degradation, there is not many integrated systems for sharing this information, hindering effective policymaking, investment planning, and research.

 Solution

-• Building a Soil Information System (SIS): Develop an integrated system to store, analyze, manage, and disseminate soil data to improve soil health and monitor deterioration.
+• Building a Soil Information System (SIS): Develop an integrated system to store, analyse, manage, and disseminate soil data to improve soil health and monitor deterioration.

 • Data Access: Provide users with access to diverse soil-related data, including soil properties, classifications, maps, and environmental data.